 In certain states, the Highway Patrol routinely weighs motor homes to check for overloaded axle weights.

-Therefore, there are many good reasons for assuring that the motor home (Figure 14-8) is properly loaded and not overloaded-this can be accomplished through a proper weighing of the fully loaded motor home.
+Therefore, there are many good reasons for assuring that the motor home (Figure 13-8) is properly loaded and not overloaded-this can be accomplished through a proper weighing of the fully loaded motor home.

 One can find various places that have certified public scales where one's motor home can be weighed.
 For example, moving and storage company lots, farm suppliers with grain elevators, gravel pits, recycling companies, and large-scale commercial-truck stops are some of the possible locations for weighing the motor home.
-One can also check the Yellow Pages of the telephone book for "scales - public"
+One can also check the Yellow Pages of the telephone book for "scales - public" or "weighers" to determine other locations for weighing the motor home.

-Figure 14-8.
+Figure 13-8.
 Allegro RED Motor Home